japila-books/spark-sql-internals/docs/physical-operators/SortMergeJoinExec.md

 [[requiredChildOrdering]]
 The link:SparkPlan.md#requiredChildOrdering[ordering requirements] of the input of a `SortMergeJoinExec` (aka _child output ordering_) is...FIXME

-NOTE: `SortMergeJoinExec` operator is chosen in link:spark-sql-SparkStrategy-JoinSelection.adoc[JoinSelection] execution planning strategy (after link:spark-sql-SparkPlan-BroadcastHashJoinExec.adoc[BroadcastHashJoinExec] and link:spark-sql-SparkPlan-ShuffledHashJoinExec.adoc[ShuffledHashJoinExec] physical join operators have not met the requirements).
+NOTE: `SortMergeJoinExec` operator is chosen in [JoinSelection](../execution-planning-strategies/JoinSelection.md) execution planning strategy (after [BroadcastHashJoinExec](BroadcastHashJoinExec.md) and [ShuffledHashJoinExec](ShuffledHashJoinExec.md) physical join operators have not met the requirements).

 === [[doProduce]] Generating Java Source Code for Produce Path in Whole-Stage Code Generation -- `doProduce` Method